 2: The Us Virgin Islands (USVI)

-Did you know that the Virgin Islands have been claimed by seven different countries?
+Did you know that seven different countries have claimed the Virgin Islands?
 To properly grasp the local islanders’ difficult past and tenacity, visit St. Croix’s old sugar cane mill, Cruzan Rum Distillery, plantation residences, and cultural museums.
 In addition to the architecture, this confluence of cultures can be found in the cuisine served at one of St. Thomas’s many fine-dining establishments.

 The Us Virgin Islands (USVI) is located southeast of Puerto Rico, not to be confused with the neighboring British Virgin Islands.
 A large national park and a big airport make these islands very appealing to tourists, many of whom board Caribbean yacht charters and begin their journey here.